p1nga/RV4-Calibration/README.md

 If not using the calibration profile to setup the project initially, you should ensure that the project includes Albedo, Gloss, Specular, Normal and AmbientOcclusion as a minimuim, any extra maps will not be exported using this calibration profile.

+### Credits
+Thins preset was developed primarily by p1nga.
+As I myself am a heavy Quixel user, I forked his repository and will try to keep this working in future.

 ### Guides & how-tos
 - Coming Soon